bu-ra3y/spa-with-google-auth/README.md

 A helpful primer here: https://www.serverless.com/blog/cors-api-gateway-survival-guide

-This will allow me to make the calls from my SPA which is one one domain (including 'localhost') to my APIs on API Gateway which are hosted on a different domain.
+This will allow me to make the calls from my SPA which is on one domain (including 'localhost') to my APIs on API Gateway which are hosted on a different domain.

 API Gateway > <my API> > Resources > /authorized > Actions > Enable CORS